Quantifying Very Extreme Precipitation and Temperature Using Huge Ensembles Generated by Machine Learning-based Climate Model Emulators: Results

 The analyses above ignore seasonality and storm types.
-Fig. \ref{fig:prec-rv-seasonal2} shows that if one fits season-specific POT models and then determines the overall AEP depth as the largest amongst the four seasons, the results are very similar to ignoring seasonality, provided the threshold is sufficiently high.
+Fig. \ref{fig:prec-rv-seasonal2} shows that if one fits season-specific POT models and then determines the overall AEP depth as the value at which the sum of exceedance probabilities across the four seasons equals the desired probability, the results are very similar to ignoring seasonality, provided the threshold is sufficiently high.
 This is consistent with extreme value theory, which requires a sufficiently high threshold to remove the influence of values from the bulk of the distribution.
 In the climate context, this removes smaller extremes corresponding to storm types (or seasons) that produce less extreme precipitation and naturally includes only the storm type(s) producing very extreme precipitation.
-From a practical perspective, being able to ignore storm type/seasonality is helpful, particularly avoiding the need to categorize events into types.
+From a practical perspective, being able to avoid storm typing or the need to analyze seasons individually can be a helpful simplification, particularly avoiding the subjectiveness of and uncertainty from categorizing events into types.

-Finally, we turn from bias in estimation to focus on uncertainty, characterizing whether an ensemble of size 10560 is able to sufficiently reduce uncertainty in AEP depth estimates for practical use.
-As discussed in \citet{nasem2024pmp}, uncertainty is driven primarily by the sample size, by the tail behavior, and by the time duration.
-Fig. \ref{fig:prec-rv-uncertainty} shows the relative uncertainty (the standard error divided by the AEP depth estimate) for three durations when using $n=499$ exceedances.
-Except when considering the longest duration in combination with the most positive shape parameter estimates, relative uncertainty is generally less than 15\%, corresponding to confidence intervals whose length is plus or minus 30\% of the value of the estimate (e.g., an estimate of 20 cm with a confidence interval of (14, 26)).
+Finally, we turn from bias in estimation to focus on statistical uncertainty, characterizing whether an ensemble of size 10560 is able to sufficiently reduce uncertainty in AEP depth estimates for practical use.
+As discussed in \citet{nasem2024pmp}, uncertainty is driven primarily by the sample size, the tail behavior, and the exceedance probability of interest.
+Fig. \ref{fig:prec-rv-uncertainty} shows the relative uncertainty (the standard error divided by the AEP depth estimate) for three time periods when using $n=499$ exceedances.
+Except when considering the longest period in combination with the most positive shape parameter estimates, relative uncertainty is generally less than 15\%, corresponding to confidence intervals whose length is plus or minus 30\% of the value of the estimate (e.g., an estimate of 20 cm with a confidence interval of (14, 26)).
 While the standard errors are approximate (see Methods), our purpose is to approximately characterize uncertainty without delving into the details of alternative methods (e.g., the bootstrap) for estimating uncertainty.